Siberian Summer school in Yakutsk "Nature. People. Culture."

 - Yakutsk is the biggest city built on continuous permafrost and the majority of buildings are constructed on concrete piles

-- The unique Lena Pillars Nature Park is inscribed in the UNESCO World Heritage List
+- The unique Lena Pillars Nature Park is in the UNESCO World Heritage List

-- Olonkho is a heroic epic tale of the Sakha people included in the list of Masterpieces of the Oral and Intangible Heritage of Humanity by UNESCO
+- Olonkho is a heroic epic tale of the Sakha people included in the UNESCO list of Masterpieces of the Oral and Intangible Heritage of Humanity

 - Yakut language (Sakha) belongs to the Turkic group of languages